joglr/joglr/README.md

 🕸️ I am self-taught Web Developer

+📚 Studying MSc in Computer Science at the [IT University of Copenhagen](https://en.itu.dk)

 📚 BSc. in Software Development at the [IT University of Copenhagen](https://en.itu.dk)

 🌍 I live in Frederiksberg, Denmark 🇩🇰

 🧠 I’m currently studying a MSc. in Computer Science at the [IT University of Copenhagen](https://en.itu.dk)

 ❓ Ask me about [React](https://reactjs.org/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) and [Git](https://git-scm.com/)